 - Sherlock Holmes

-- Dr. Jekyll and Mr. Hyde (Interestingly, this one was chosen specifically for the cover image you see here, which caught Sarah’s eye.)
+- Dr. Jekyll and Mr. Hyde (Interestingly, this one was chosen specifically for the cover image you see here, which caught Ashar’s eye.)

 If you’re sensing a death-and-dismemberment theme, along with the whole British thing, well, wait til we talk about science, and it’ll make more sense!